biopython/biopython/DEPRECATED.rst

 Python 3.3
 ==========
-Still suported but deprecated as of Release 1.67, triggering a warning at installation time.
+No longer supported as of Release 1.70, having triggered a warning with release 1.67 onwards.

 Bio.Phylo.CDAOIO.CDAOError
 ==========================